cortesmc/ML-WetSnowSAR_pipeline_stage/README.md

 Do you want to add this experiment? [y/n]: y
 ```

+5. Run the Experiment:
-5.Once the experiment is created we can set our parameter_file.yml with all the values and deploy the experiment:
+Once the experiment is created, set your parameter_file.yml with all the values and deploy the experiment:
 ```
 qanat experiment run pipeline --parameters_file "./parameter/config_pipeline.yml"
 ```